 The Halakha department aims to help students become well-informed regarding the practical laws that govern the daily lives of observant Jews.
 We also strive to impart an understanding of how Halakha develops from its source in the Torah to its practice in our daily lives.

-Our primary goal in teaching Jewish History is to help students develop a strong Jewish identity and an appreciation of the rich texture of their Jewish heritage.
-A secondary goal is to contextualize and supplement the textual studies of other Judaic classes as a way of helping students understand the development of Jewish ideas across generations.
+Our primary goal in teaching Jewish History is to help students develop a strong Jewish identity and gain an appreciation of the rich texture of their Jewish heritage as part of the larger historical context.

 Jewish Philosophy is a required course in 11th grade.